Proxies & Reverse Proxies

 ├── route /v2/users → users-service:8080

-- crypto is CPU-intensive — dedicated proxy can use hardware acceleration
+- crypto is CPU-intensive — dedicated hardware/proxy handles it

-- one place to enforce cipher suites, TLS version (no TLS 1.0 please)
+- one place to enforce cipher suites, TLS version minimums

-stores responses and serves them without hitting the backend. the proxy is the cache. examples: Varnish, nginx proxy_cache, Cloudflare CDN.
+stores responses, serves them without hitting the backend.
+Varnish is the classic. nginx has proxy_cache.
+Cloudflare does this at scale.

-cache key: usually method + host + path + (selected headers). must match on the way in.
+cache key = usually method + host + path + some headers.

-- TTL-based: cache for N seconds, then re-fetch
+- TTL-based: cache for N seconds, re-fetch after

 - surrogate keys / cache tags: tag responses, invalidate by tag